pheonic/MusicBot/README.md

 # MusicBot
 A discord bot for playing music.
-Meant to be a self hosted solution rather than having one bot that is added to every server.
+Meant to be a self-hosted solution rather than having one bot that is added to every server.
 Though this bot should be able to handle many servers.

 This bot is built with [lavaplayer](https://github.com/sedmelluq/lavaplayer) and [JDA](https://github.com/DV8FromTheWorld/JDA).
 It is also based on [Just-Some-Bots/MusicBot](https://github.com/Just-Some-Bots/MusicBot), many of the base ideas came from that bot.